Hintful/aram.tools/app/README.md

 ```
 docker run -p 8080:80 aram.tools/app
 ```
-3. Go to localhost:8080 on a web browser.
-You should see react app running
+3. Go to localhost:8080 on your web browser.
+Enjoy!